Smanar/Rhonda/README.md

 **It uses:**

-- For STT : Google Speech recognition API.
+- For STT : Google Speech recognition API, or Bing one.
-- For STT : picoTTS.
+- For TTS : picoTTS.
 - For hotword detection, software solution with https://github.com/Kitt-AI/snowboy, or hardware with http://www.mikroe.com/click/speakup/